anibrata/NKHER/assignment2/assignment2.md

 For Bible Shakes
 ---------------------------

-0.
+Answer 0.
 Pairs Approach : The implementation has two jobs.
 First jobs Mapper params <LongWritable, Text, Text, IntWritable>.
 This does a Word Count per sentence.
 Reducer params <Text, IntWritable, Text, IntWritable>.
 The output is stored in a file which is read by the next job.
 The second job's Mapper params are <LongWritable, Text, PairOfStrings, DoubleWritable>.
 Mapper calculates the unique cooccurences in each line and outputs the pair and one as count per line.
 (There are no duplicate pairs as I am getting unique words in a line and sorting them by using a TreeSet in Java).
 The combiner params are <PairOfStrings, DoubleWritable, PairOfStrings, DoubleWritable> and does a key wise sum where the key is a pair of strings and sends to reducer.
 The Reducer params are <PairOfStrings, DoubleWritable, PairOfStrings, DoubleWritable>.
 The reducer in its setup() method reads the output of the first job and stores the word counts in a hash map (Loading Side data).
 The reduce function int he reducer calculates the total sum of pairs and then the pmi for them with the help of the hashmap created in the setup and emit's it!

 Stripes Approach : The implementation again has two jobs where.
 First job's Mapper params <LongWritable, Text, Text, IntWritable>.
 This does a Word Count per sentence.
 Reducer params <Text, IntWritable, Text, IntWritable>.
 The output is stored in a file which is read by the next job.
 The second job's Mapper params are <LongWritable, Text, PairOfStrings, DoubleWritable>.
 Mapper takes params <LongWritable, Text, Text, HMapStIW> and calculates a hashmap for each word in a sentence.
 The hashmap for each word/text contains all other unique words it coccurs with and value as 1.
 For example if sentence is "Messi is a a football player" then it removes duplicates into a set <Messi is a football player> and then creates hashmap for each word eg for Messi the hashmap would be {is->1, a->, footballer->1, player->1}.
 The hashmap for the word "is" will not contain Messi as a key.
 Key values pairs in the form of (Text, HMapStIW) is passed to the combiners which does a sum and passed to the reducers (Using a TreeSet to sort the unique words of a sentence).
 The reducer setup method reads the output of the first mapper (dictionary) and stores it in a hashmap.
 This hashmap is used for individual word count in the reduce() method of the reducer to calculate PMI!

-1. With Combiner.
+Answer 1.
+With Combiner.
 Local Machine.
 Running time PairsPMI (Job 1 -> 4.807 and Job 2 -> 34.544 seconds)

 JOB 1 --> Input Records -> 156215, Key Value Pairs -> 1531520, Output -> 41788 reduce o/p rec